avine/formation-angular-base/doc/course/public/01_getting_started.md

 ## Client-server architecture

-- Refers to a mode of **communication** between 2 computers
+- Refers to a mode of **communication** between two computers
   - the client sends a **request** to the server
   - the server sends the **response** back to the client

 - This communication generally uses the HTTP **protocol** (but other protocols exist...)

-- Each HTTP **message** between the client and the server generally consists of 2 parts
+- Each HTTP **message** between the client and the server generally consists of two parts
   - the **headers**, which contain contextual metadata
   - the **body**, which contains the transmitted data